 The Rise Memorial will immortalize the memories of the five men lost and evolve over time as a key anchor point in the downtown Kelowna landscape, giving everyone a space to grieve, remember, reminisce, and be truly present in the power of community.

-Your support, alongside hundreds of other caring individuals, will make this vision a reality.
+Your support, alongside hundreds of other caring individuals, made this vision a reality.

 Cailen Vilness